top of page

 Leverage Cluster Research Today!

 Take a reasonable assessment of your research project.
-Then decide how much research you need to do to address your questions.
-Stay focused on your research objects so you do not waste time on a fun but not beneficial research.
+Then, decide how much research you need to do to address your questions.
+Stay focused on your research objectives, so you do not waste time on a fun but not beneficial research.

 More Advanced Genealogy Research Tips